Visual Basic Software Strategies

 Size really does matter: The larger each block of code, the more bugs and the harder it will be to maintain.
 Re-usable Code Libraries are essential in reducing code size.

-Refactoring (See Why have Visual Basic Coding Standards?) must also be an integral part of the development and maintenance of a computer system.
+Refactoring (See Why have Coding Standards?) must also be an integral part of the development and maintenance of a computer Application.

 Having a bookcase of documentation is not helpful.

 But every complex aspect of the Visual Basic code must be documented, so that it is easy for a new programmer to be productive as quickly as possible.